-- 5.4 Following completion of the Qualification series, the results of the Qualification series will be used to divide the Championship entry into three fleets for the Final series: Gold, Silver and Bronze.
-The Final series fleets will race separately (although the Silver and Bronze fleets may start together). - 5.5 The boats with the best series score at the end of the Qualification series will be assigned to the Gold fleet.
+- 5.4 If any Qualification series race is abandoned on the water for any reason (flag N displayed on the race committee signal vessel) all subsequent Qualification series races are postponed until the abandoned race has been resailed and completed, or the Qualification series ends. - 5.5 Following the end of the Qualification series, the results of the Qualification series will be used to divide the Championship entry into three fleets for the Final series: Gold, Silver and Bronze.
+The Final series fleets will race separately (although the Silver and Bronze fleets may start together). - 5.6 The boats with the best series score at the end of the Qualification series will be assigned to the Gold fleet.
 The minimum number of boats assigned to the Gold fleet will be 50% of the number of boats entered in the Championship, rounded up.
-In addition, all boats with the same series score as the last boat assigned to the Gold fleet in this way will also be assigned to the Gold fleet. - 5.6 The remaining boats will be assigned to the Silver and Bronze fleets in a similar way, with at most 20% of the boats entered in the Championship being assigned to the Bronze fleet. - 5.7 Any recalculation of Qualification series scores after boats have been assigned to Final series fleets will not affect those assignments, except that a redress decision before the Final series races commence may promote a boat into a higher fleet.
+In addition, all boats with the same series score as the last boat assigned to the Gold fleet in this way will also be assigned to the Gold fleet. - 5.7 The remaining boats will be assigned to the Silver and Bronze fleets in a similar way, with at most 20% of the boats entered in the Championship being assigned to the Bronze fleet. - 5.8 Any recalculation of Qualification series scores after boats have been assigned to Final series fleets will not affect those assignments, except that a redress decision before the Final series races commence may promote a boat into a higher fleet.

-5.8 There will be a single series with 21 races scheduled.
+5.9 There will be a single series with 21 races scheduled.